Headshot of Attorney Seth Morris

 Under state law, it is illegal to have or send images of a minor that are obscene or show the minor engaged in sexual conduct.
 This is relatively broad to account for a range of image or video types but generally includes photos of the genitals, buttocks, or other areas intended to cause sexual stimulation.
 The court uses discretion to decide whether an image is intended for sexual stimulation.

-How Can These Laws Affect Teens Who Choose to Sext?
+How Can Pornography Laws Affect Teens Who Choose to Sext?

 A teenager that sends or receives nude photos can be charged under California’s child pornography laws.
 It does not matter if the teenager is sending a picture of their own body—since they are a minor, they cannot legally consent to create such material.
 By sending, asking for, or receiving those images, a teenager can be accused of engaging in the creation or possession of child pornography.